Notes on Randomized Algorithms: Approximating exponentially improbable events

 \section{Approximating exponentially improbable events}

-For \#DNF and \#KNAPSACK, we saw how restricting our sampling to a cleverly chosen sample space could boost the hit ratio $ρ$ to something that gave a reasonable number of samples using Lemma~\ref{lemma-sampling}.
+For \#KNAPSACK and \#DNF, we saw how restricting our sampling to a cleverly chosen sample space could boost the hit ratio $ρ$ to something that gave a reasonable number of samples using Lemma~\ref{lemma-sampling}.
 For other problems, it is often not clear how to do this directly, and the best sample spaces we can come up with make our target points an exponentially small fraction of the whole.

 In these cases, it is sometimes possible to approximate this exponentially small fraction as a product of many more reasonable ratios.
 The idea is to express our target set as the last of a sequence of sets $S_0, S_1, \dots, S_k$, where we can compute the size of $S_0$ and can estimate $\card*{S_{i+1}}/\card*{S_i}$ accurately for each $i$.
-This gives $\card*{S_k} = \card*{S_0} \cdot \prod_{i=1}^{k} \frac{\card*{S_{i+1}}}{\card*{S_i}}$, with a relative error that grows roughly linearly with $k$.
+This gives $\card*{S_k} = \card*{S_0} ⋅ \prod_{i=1}^{k} \frac{\card*{S_{i+1}}}{\card*{S_i}}$, with a relative error that grows roughly linearly with $k$.
 Specifically, if we can approximate each $\card*{S_{i+1}}/\card*{S_i}$ ratio to between $1-ε$ and $1+ε$ of the correct value, then the product of these ratios will be between $(1-ε)^k$ and $(1+ε)^k$ of the correct value; these bounds approach $1-ε k$ and $1 + ε k$ in the limit as $ε k$ goes to zero, using the binomial theorem, although to get a real bound we will need to do more careful error analysis.